top of page

 • You repeat unhealthy ways of coping (which ironically keep you barely hanging on)

 Survival mode is the mental, emotional, and spiritual life raft that keeps us afloat after loss.
-It kicks in automatically—often without us even realizing it.
-And in the beginning, it serves a sacred purpose.
-It keeps us alive in the chaos.
+In the beginning, it serves a sacred purpose: it keeps us alive in the chaos.

-Survival mode is a raft you can make your new home on... and you don't want to do that!
+But survival mode is a raft you don't want to call home.

 To grieve, yes—but also to heal.